zahra-io/100-days-of-code/log.md

 **Thoughts:**  I feel good!
 I think this is the most engaged I've ever been on a project and I think it's because I'm working on it by choice and attempting to code something I want to code.
 This is helping me get better at my CSS skills.
 I used to be intimated by it because I didn't know how to move something or make it look pretty or knew how to manipulate items to make them how I wanted to make them.
 My first attempt with this was CSS Zen Garden and I was like NOPE.
 But I like practicing with images a lot because I'm a visual learner and it helps me see what I'm doing in a creative way.

 This cat image was out of my comfort zone and I definitely got intimidated at first and almost gave up but I broke it down piece by piece to style each part of my image.
 I'm still working on it and I can't wait to see the finished product!
 Here is the [link](https://codepen.io/zahra-io/pen/wyYgVd) to it!

+### Day 8: March 5, 2018

+**Today's Progress:** I can't believe I wrote so much CSS!
+I was so intimidated by it before I began writing the code for this cat.
+So I spent a few more hours working on my Pure CSS Cat.
+I'm learning a lot from doing this which is awesome.
+I learned how to create a curved line in CSS—I was looking for a way to create my cats mouth so I did some googling and research and tried out a few things that I didn't know about.
+The ```content``` property is interesting and does some cool things that I've seen other peoples code.
+I have to experiment with it though to see what I should use it for.
+I learned how to do cool things with the ```border``` property by setting specific parts of the border to ```transparent```.
+I'm not even sure if I'm explaining it right.
+But that was definitely an accomplishment.

+**Thoughts:** Even though there's a lot I still don't know, I feel like I'm actually making progress and finally creating something.
+I know it's not JavaScript but CSS is hard!
+I'm only learning how to utilize the basics with this one so I want to keep working on illustrations until I feel slightly more comfortable using CSS/SCSS.
+I'm thinking I should start Shayhowe's Learn to Code HTML/CSS and read a bit of documentation as a refresher.